The Mango Tree: All You Need To Know

 Apart from the fruit, even mango bark and mango leaves have immense health benefits?
 Read on to find out more information about mango tree, uses of mango tree, and its benefits and importance.

-By Arun Sharma
+By Arun Sharma • 10 min read

 Come summer and most of us conjure up dreadful images of the sun bearing down on us and making our life miserable.
 But, is summer only about unbearable heat and nothing else?
 Not really, for summer also brings along with it the 'king of fruits' — yes, everyone's favourite and the divinely delicious mango.

-It is an inseparable part of the Indian culture and customs, and folklore.
+The mango tree is an inseparable part of the Indian culture and customs, and folklore.
 Considered sacred, the Hindus believe the mango tree to be the abode of gods.
-They use its leaves to decorate their home on auspicious occasions and for conducting religious rituals.
+So, they use mango leaves to decorate their home on auspicious occasions and while conducting religious rituals.